alanng10/Grand/Docue/a.md

 Titan has total done Class.

+Titan can is Root, Seer, Kind orn Case.

+Root is count 1.

+Seer is Root child.

+Root has 2^10 child.

+Kind is Seer child.

+Seer has 2^10 child.

+Case is Kind child.

+Kind has 2^10 child.

 Govern total done is not base on Interm.

 Govern total done is base on gain share xross.